Lombardy: Aerospace and defence

-Italy is a major exporter of heavy helicopters (over 2000 kg) with market share of about 30%.
-The headquarters of Leonardo Helicopters Division (ex-AgustaWestland) is in Lombardy, and is responsible for about 33.3% of the company's orders.
+Italy is a major exporter of heavy helicopters (over 2000 kg) with a market share of about 30%.
+The headquarters of Leonardo Helicopters Division (ex-AgustaWestland) is in Lombardy, and is responsible for about a third of the company's orders.
 The region also has a plant of Leonardo Aircraft Division (ex-Aermacchi).
 The main helicopter design, production and training facilities are located in Cascina Costa di Samarate, Vergiate and Sesto Calende.
 The company's aircraft division manufactures military training aircraft in Venegono Superiore.

-The world oldest firearms manufacturer Beretta is located in Gardone Val Trompia.
+The world's oldest firearms manufacturer, Beretta, is located in Gardone Val Trompia.
 Other firearms manufacturers in the region are Tanfoglio and Pedersoli.
 Ammunition is produced by Fiocchi.
 The former OTO Melara, now part of Leonardo Electronics Division in Brescia, produces small-calibre naval and airborne weapons.

 Automotive

 There is no longer any car production in Lombardy; the factories of mass-market manufacturers Alfa Romeo, Autobianchi and Innocenti having been closed, abandoned or demolished.
-Iveco continues to manufacture light trucks Daily in Suzzara and makes lorries EuroCargo in Brescia.
+Iveco continues to manufacture light trucks Daily in Suzzara and makes EuroCargo lorries in Brescia.
 Same-Deutz Fahr manufactures tractors under the brands SAME and Lamborghini in Treviglio, and BCS Group makes tractors in Abbiategrasso.

 The best-known automotive-parts suppliers are Brembo, Bergamo (ceramic brake systems); Pirelli, Milan (tyres); and Magneti Marelli, Corbetta (electronic systems, powertrain).